 The city of Venice really captured our hearts.
-We recently spent a weekend there and had such a great time exploring Venice.
-The city is absolutely stunning and so full of history.
+We spent a weekend there in 2019 and had such a great time exploring Venice.
+The city is absolutely stunning and so full of history and Venice activities for kids.
 One of the things we did as part of our Venice itinerary was to take a Venice walking tour.
 We’re so glad that we did!
-It really helped us explore the city on a deeper level than just as tourists.
+Taking Venice tours for kids really helped us explore the city on a deeper level than just as tourists.

-We recently partnered with a company called Macaco Tours, which does Venice walking tours specifically aimed for families.
-They are a great addition to any Venice itinerary, and gives your kids a chance to explore some of the Venice landmarks in a fun way.
+While in Venice, we partnered with a company called Macaco Tours, which does Venice walking tours specifically aimed for families.
+These Venice tours for kids are a great addition to any Venice itinerary, and gives your kids a chance to explore some of the Venice landmarks in a fun way.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.